fredhutchio/containers-ci/src/ci.md

 ## wercker.yml
-Here's the Docker image used for the build:
+Specify the Docker image used for the build:

     box: matsen/cowsay-build-env

-Here's what the build should do:
+Specify what the build should do:

     build:
         steps: